LSHTM Research Online FAQs

 Will my publisher allow the full text of my research to be held in LSHTM Research Online?

-• Most publishers allow the author's final version, sometimes known as the accepted manuscript ( the final peer-reviewed version submitted to the publisher but without the publishers formatting, and not the publishers pdf) to be deposited in institutional repositories.
-However, publisher policies do vary so Repository Staff will investigate publishers' policies for you.
+• Most publishers allow the author's final version, sometimes known as the author accepted manuscript (the final peer-reviewed version submitted to the publisher but without the publishers formatting, and not the publishers pdf) to be deposited in institutional repositories.
+However, publisher policies vary so Repository Staff will investigate publishers' policies for you or you can search the SHERPA/RoMEO database database of publisher policies.
 Please, if possible, always keep a version of your research which has not been altered by publishers (copy edited or typeset).